 For renowned scholar and Graduate School of Social Work Professor Margaret Lombe, social work research is only as good as the lives it saves. more »

 The Center for Social Innovation promotes "innovation from within."
 Our mission is to foster effective, sustainable social innovations that enhance social justice.
 We strive to build capacity within the social sector by preparing tomorrow's social service leaders, promoting the capacity of existing social service agencies to respond to current and future social issues, and building the evidence-base for social innovation.

-The Hartford Academic Center of Excellence in Geriatric Social Work provides leadership, education, training, and research within the field of geriatric social work.
-The Hartford Center demonstrates Boston College's commitment to training future generations of geriatric social work practitioners and faculty.
-The Center works to strengthen connections between academia and local practitioners while translating new research into policy and practice.
+The Hartford Center of Excellence (COE) in Geriatric Social Work provides leadership, education, training, and research within the field of geriatric social work.
+The Hartford COE demonstrates Boston College's commitment to training future generations of geriatric social work practitioners and faculty.
+The COE works to strengthen connections between academia and local practitioners while translating new research into policy and practice.

 The Immigrant Integration Lab (IIL) is an applied research lab exploring the intersection of social work, social policy, and immigrant inclusion.
 IIL is committed to social justice, working toward the well-being of immigrants by pursuing a rigorous academic approach that seeks to understand the appropriate services and delivery systems that lead to full social, civic, and economic integration of the foreign born in the United States.

 The National Resource Center for Participant-Directed Services (NRCPDS) assists states, agencies, and organizations in offering participant-directed services to people with disabilities.
 Participant-directed services promote independence by helping participants decide for themselves what mix of personal-assistance supports and services best fits their needs.
 NRCPDS is the only national resource that performs this function.
 We provide national leadership, technical assistance, training, education, and research that improve the lives of people of all ages with disabilities.